HomeSmartMesh/website-hugo/content/docs/networks/thread.md

 {{<image src="/images/thread_sensortag/wireshark_startup.png">}}

-# Devices
+# MQTT Sensors Node
-## MQTT-SN
-* MQTT-SN actually has nothing to do with `Thread`, it is rather a protcol for a bridge that allows clients to interact with an MQTT Broquer with minimal payload and packets transfers, therefore, it is well adapted to ip over low power mesh networks such as Thread.
+* MQTT-SN is a protocol not requiring `Thread` necessarily, it is rather a protcol for a bridge that allows clients to interact with an MQTT Broquer with minimal payload and packets transfers, therefore, it is well adapted to ip over low power mesh networks such as `Thread`.

-Example firmware `mqttsn_sleepy_publisher` and `mqttsn_client_publisher` are a port of the nRFSDK example from PCA10056 which was the only supported board to the PCA10059, the nRF52840 USB dongle, therefore the search gateway, connect, publish sequence have been merged in on button and run cyclically on each new press.
+* Example firmware `mqttsn_sleepy_publisher` and `mqttsn_client_publisher` are a port of the nRFSDK example from PCA10056 which was the only supported board to the PCA10059, the nRF52840 USB dongle, therefore the search gateway, connect, publish sequence have been merged in on button and run cyclically on each new press.

 {{<icon_button href="https://github.com/HomeSmartMesh/nrf52_thread_sensortag/tree/main/firmware/mqttsn_sleepy_publisher" text="mqttsn_sleepy_publisher"  icon="github" >}}